keerthikarunakaram/Wine_Quality_Prediction/README.md

 # Wine_Quality_Prediction

-This datasets is related to red variants of the Portuguese "Vinho Verde" wine.The dataset describes the amount of various chemicals present in wine and their effect on it's quality.
+The dataset describes the amount of various chemicals present in wine and their effect on it's quality.

   Input variables (based on physicochemical tests):\
 1 - fixed acidity\